larsbaunwall/ddd-example/README.md

 For now, I'm definately working on:
 * Polishing the last bits
+* An example of a query handler infrastructure using the readmodel (the Q side in CQRS)
 * Tests, tests, tests

 ## I love champagne!
 If you've been looking a bit at the code, you've probably stumbled upon a nice little champagne domain!
-The champagne comes from a personal hobby of mine - and the [Champagne Moments platform](https://champagnemoments.eu) I'm also working on at the moment (where we actually use some of this stuff).
+The champagne comes from a personal hobby of mine - and from applying it at a startup working on champagne experiences (the startup failed, but the ideas survived).

 ## Contributing
 I would love some help along the way - feel free to reach out to me here @GitHub or catch me @ larslb@thinkability.dk.